RoyRin/wiki-rag/README.md

 TEEs (Trusted Execution Environments) are hardware enabled execution environments for running software.
 AWS provides tooling to run your own TEEs through a system called **AWS Nitro**.

 See branch `rr/enclave-rag` for how to set up this RAG to run within an AWS nitro instance.

+# Contributing

+To set up git hooks properly, please run
+`git config core.hooksPath .githooks`
+(once).
+This will enable hooks such as running `yapf` on all python files